snafis/TIL/39-docker/README.md

 Docker for Java Developers Part 1
 --------

-Welcome to thirty-ninth post of [52-technologies-in-2016](https://github.com/shekhargulati/52-technologies-in-2016) series.
+Welcome to thirty-ninth post of [TIL](https://github.com/snafis/TIL) series.
 This week I had to give a talk on Docker ecosystem so I spent a lot of my after office hours preparing for the talk.
 [Docker](http://docker.com/) is a container technology that allows us to package an application and its dependencies together in a filesystem so that they can be deployed together on any server.
 This helps us achieve package once deploy anywhere.
 So, in the next few posts of this series, we will learn how Java developers can get started with Docker.

 I first learnt about Docker in 2013 when OpenShift decided to rewrite itself using Docker and Kubernetes.
 At that time, I wrote [Docker: The Missing Tutorial](https://blog.openshift.com/day-21-docker-the-missing-tutorial/) post to share my understanding of Docker with the community.
 Since then, I have followed Docker ecosystem and used it in few of my projects.
 Docker has matured from a cool project to a container platform with a very rich toolset.

-> **This blog is part of my year long blog series [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016)**
+> **This blog is part of my year long blog series [TIL](https://github.com/snafis/TIL)**

 ## Docker Introduction